Coarsening transitions of wet liquid foams under microgravity conditions: Introduction

 \section{Introduction}

 Foams are concentrated dispersions of gas bubbles in a liquid or solid matrix ~\cite{ weaire2001physics,cantat2013foams}.
-Solid foams, obtained by solidifying liquid foams, are light-weight materials used for temperature or sound insulation or as construction materials.
+Solid foams, obtained by solidifying liquid foams, are light-weight materials used for thermal or acoustic insulation or as construction materials.
 Liquid foams also have many applications, such as detergency, flotation, and oil recovery.
-Even when they are stabilized by surface-active agents such as surfactants, adsorbed to the gas liquid interfaces, liquid foams are generally short-lived.
+Even when they are stabilized by surface-active agents adsorbed to the gas liquid interfaces, such as surfactants, liquid foams are generally short-lived.
 Understanding and controlling foam stability is therefore mandatory for applications.

-Foams are destabilized by three main processes, gravity induced drainage, coarsening of the structure due to the transfer of gas between bubbles driven by Laplace pressure differences, and bubble coalescence, due to the rupture of the liquid films between bubbles.
+Foams are destabilized by three main processes: gravity induced drainage, coarsening of the structure due to the transfer of gas between bubbles driven by Laplace pressure differences, and bubble coalescence, due to the rupture of the liquid films between bubbles.
 These three processes are coupled in a complex manner~\cite{cantat2013foams}.
 For instance, coarsening and coalescence become faster when the liquid content of the foam decreases due to drainage.
 To study coarsening and coalescence under well controlled conditions, drainage needs to be suppressed.
-This can be achieved by rotating the sample in a clinostat, but the method is not applicable to foams with a high liquid content.
+This can be achieved by rotating the sample in a clinostat, but the method is usually limited to foams with small liquid volume fractions, up to 15\%.
 A reliable way to study such foams is to perform experiments in microgravity.
 Even in the absence of drainage, it is still necessary to suppress one of the two remaining destabilisation processes, in order to study the other one accurately.
 To focus on coarsening, one can use efficient surfactants in appropriate concentrations to prevent coalescence ~\cite{cantat2013foams}.
 In this paper, we present a study of foam coarsening performed in the International Space Station (ISS) where gravity drainage is absent, so that we could study the coarsening of foams containing a wide range of liquid volume fractions which are homogeneous throughout the sample and stable against coalescence.
-This is unlike studies on Earth which are usually limited to dry foams, with liquid fractions of a few percent.